percona/cloud-tools/doc/glossary.rst

    Metrics Monitor
     A tool used for presenting collected MySQL and system metrics on time-based charts.

-See :doc:`MetricsMonitor`.
+    For more information, see the :doc:`MetricsMonitor` section.

    organization
     An entity in PCT that defines all infrustructure components